 If you were part of the cannabis boom back in late 2017 and 2018, it’s likely you witnessed the complete euphoria when it came to Canadian stocks in the cannabis sector.

-And, it’s likely if you showed up late to the party, you ended up losing a small fortune investing in these companies.
+And, it’s likely if you were new to buying stocks in Canada and showed up late to the party, you ended up losing a small fortune investing in these companies.
 Market valuations of single companies exceeded the total target market of the entire industry here in Canada, and valuations had become completely nonsensical.

 So much so, that a $10,000 investment in one of the more popular Canadian cannabis companies, Aurora Cannabis (TSE:ACB), in December of 2017 is now worth around $1100.